 - Understand the main businesses and products of banks, especially those of commercial banks, both in theory and in practice.
 These products reflect the economical roles of banks and are linked to various risks of banks.

 - Understand recent financial innovation in the banking sector and their underlying motives.
-Know how securitization "creates" the 2007-2009 financial crisis.
+Know how securitization "created" the 2008-2009 financial crisis.

-- Know the new developments in the banking sector, such as FinTech (including Bloackchain, cryptocurrencies, P2P lending, crowdfunding, digital payment, etc.), and be aware of the main FinTech advances and their motives.
+- Know the new developments in the banking sector, such as fintech (including blockchain technology, cryptocurrencies, P2P lending, crowdfunding, digital payment, etc.), and be aware of the main fintech advances and their motives.

-- Using the concepts, methods and knowledge that are introduced in the course, you should be able to analyze and write professional reports, articles and business cases concerning banking, financial crises, financial innovation, and new developments in FinTech.
+- Using the concepts, methods and knowledge that are introduced in the course, being able to analyze and write professional reports, articles and business cases. about banking, financial crises, financial innovation, and new developments in fintech.

-- Through the course, you should have developed good analytical skills, have learned to work independently with advanced problems in banking
+- Develop good analytical skills and learn to work independently with advanced problems in banking.

 - Be able to understand economic and finance models and apply these models to solve practical issues.

 - Be capable of applying new knowledge throughout your career.

 Two group assignments.
 Each group should have 3-4 members, and hand in one solution per group.

 Assessment method with two elements

 (1) Case study (in groups each with 3-4 members): 30%